yellows8/wmb-asm/wmb_asm/NDS_ReadMe.txt

-Wmb Asm DS beta 2.0
+Wmb Asm DS beta 0.1
 This DS version will remain as a beta until all the bugs have been fixed.
+Once the bugs are fixed, the version will be updated to the Wmb Asm PC version.

+This DS version has serious bugs which stop the assembly of the .nds.
+So this doesn't work very well, if at all.

 Usage:
 First, DLDI patch wmb_asm.nds for your card.
 Copy it to your card.